xingbow/QRecNLI/backend/README.md

-This is the repo for meeting analysis
+This is the repo for sequential query recommendation

 ```
 frontend